New timescale for submission of minehead planning application

 Core Policy E, Minerals of the Authority's Core Strategy and Development Policies DPD (November 2008) confirms that proposals for minerals developments (apart from stone quarrying for local building needs) will be considered against the Major Development Test.

-The Authority approaches the new proposals with an open mind and the proposed development will be determined in the context of its local plan policies and government policy set out in the National Planning Policy Framework.
+The Authority approaches the York Potash proposals with an open mind and the proposed development will be determined in the context of its local plan policies and government policy set out in the National Planning Policy Framework.
+As part of its pre-application discussions the Authority’s officers have agreed a Planning Position Statement with the company which can be viewed on the following link.
+This is an informal officers’ working document which sets out areas of common ground on the planning issues identified to date and it is expected to change as further discussions take place:

-When will I be able to comments on the new proposals?
+When will I be able to comment on the new proposals?

 The National Park Authority acknowledges that public consultation is of vital importance in dealing with this major development proposal.
-Pre-application discussions between the Authority and the company are confidential but residents, visitors, parish councils, businesses and all those who might be affected by the proposals will be encouraged to engage in the planning process and submit comments once a formal application is submitted.
-However, it is likely that there will be a pre-application presentation of the mine head planning application to Members of the Authority’s Planning Committee by York Potash before the intended July submission date.
+Pre-application discussions between the Authority and the company are confidential but residents, visitors, parish councils, businesses and all those who might be affected by the proposals are encouraged to engage in the planning process and submit comments once a formal application is submitted.

 Email for further information.